WWW: What, When, Where to Compute-in-Memory: Dataflow-Centric Approach for representing CiM Primitives

 In case of multiple CiM primitives, priority is given to higher parallelism (using multiple CiM primitives simultaneously) than fully utilizing each CiM unit.
 Hence, weights are first mapped to multiple primitives and then to sequential rows and columns of a CiM unit.
 This could result in a weight-interleaved mapping if the weight size is small enough to fit without using the sequential rows/columns of CiM unit.
 Further, to decide whether to expand in $K$ or $N$ across CiM primitives, we follow a simple rule that the ratio of larger dimension to smaller dimension should be less than a threshold ($= 4$ for our experiments).
 We decide the value of this threshold based on our experimental observations, which demonstrated increased memory accesses for higher threshold.
 Fig. \ref{fig:dataflow-exdiff}(b) shows how the performance and energy efficiency can deteriorate for a skewed (high threshold) mapping compared to a balanced mapping in (Fig. \ref{fig:dataflow-exdiff}(c)) across multiple CiM primitives (or arrays).
 Multi-CiM primitive mapping can be expanded in future to also include weight duplication, that is, mapping $M$ across primitives.

 \textbf{Deciding loop order}: To leverage the inherent temporal reductions of CiM arrays, the loop order for compute remains as $M < K < N$, where M is in the innermost loop for highest input reuse.
 By changing $K$ faster than $N$, we prioritize reducing the output partial sums in the CiM primitive before moving to different partial sum.
-For other memory levels, priority is given to reducing the number of data accesses.
-Since the outermost loop affects the number of data accesses for other loops in the same memory level (Fig. \ref{fig:dataflow-effect}), we follow a sorting algorithm to decide the loop order for remaining memory levels.
-The algorithm is explained in detail in Algo. \ref{alg:permute}.
-In this way, we follow a consistent dataflow mapping across different CiM primitives and GEMMs.
+For other memory levels, priority is given to reducing the number of data accesses using a greedy algorithm.
+The greedy approach tries to minimize the number of data accesses locally for a memory level in the hope of reaching a globally optimal solution.
+Since the dimension in the outermost loop affects the number of data accesses for other dimensions in a memory level, the algorithm keeps the final loop order such that the dimension with largest loop factor is kept in the outermost \textit{for loop}.
+For instance, in Fig. \ref{fig:dataflow-effect} (a) where $M1=3$ is in outermost dimension, all access factors are multiplied by $3$ and similarly in Fig. \ref{fig:dataflow-effect} (b) where $K1=2$ is outermost loop, all access factors have $2$ as the common factor.
+So, by keeping the lowest dimension in the outermost loop, we minimize the access factors locally (greedily) at each memory level.

-To incorporate the technological and circuit-level implications of CiM primitives, we follow a correct-by-construct approach by taking the costs of energy, latency and area directly from the prototypes.
-Since the prototypes differ in terms of supply voltage and technology, the energy numbers are scaled to match 45nm technology with 1V supply according to the established work on technology scaling \cite{stillmaker2017scaling}.
-The difference in frequency of operation of the CiM primitives is captured through compute cycles in terms of latency, by assuming 1GHz frequency of operation.
-Note that, our approach considers the essential specifications needed for deriving system level implications with CiM integrated on-chip memory.
-Thus, it strikes the right balance between fully accurate, rigid hardware simulation and low accuracy, flexible software modelling.